-- > A minimum width of 2.5m allowing for side by side riding.
+- 1. A minimum width of 2.5m allowing for side by side riding and walking.
 This makes passing and overtaking easy, and provides sufficient width for novice riders to feel secure.
 The minimum width may be reduced to protect historic features, or for environmental or visual amenity reasons.
-Width also caters for 4wd vehicle access for maintenance purposes. - > Maximum prolonged gradient of 2 degrees (1:28).
-Maximum gradient of 4 degrees (1:14) - > Maximum out-slope cross fall of 3% for straight sections of track. - Corners shall have a minimum inner radius of 6.0m and in-slope gradient or cross-fall of 6-8% except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 2.5m - > Minimum structure width of 2.0m clear.
-Clear means between the closest parts of the barriers. - > A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - > A compacted, well bound smooth riding surface with suitable camber to provide a pleasurable and easy riding experience.
+Width also caters for 4wd vehicle access for maintenance purposes. - 2.
+Maximum prolonged gradient of 2 degrees (28:1).
+Maximum gradient of 4 degrees (14:1) - 3.
+Maximum out-slope cross fall of 3% for straight sections of track. - 4.
+Corners shall have a minimum inner radius of 6.0m and in-slope gradient or cross-fall of 6- 8% except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 2.5m - 5.
+Minimum structure width of 2.0m clear.
+Clear means between the closest parts of the barriers. - 6.
+A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - 7.
+A compacted, well bound smooth riding surface with suitable camber to provide a pleasurable and easy riding experience.
 Riders should never feel they are going to slide off the trail.
-Minimum compacted aggregate depth of 75mm - > All water courses to be culverted or bridged - > All areas of fall hazard (exposure) shall be protected with barriers that meet the building code. - > No stiles are to be used.
-All fences are to be crossed using cattle stops/bollards - > Sight lines a minimum of 15m clear sight distance is to be achieved around all corners
+Minimum compacted aggregate depth of 75mm, with 10mm compacted crusher dust top layer - 8.
+All water courses to be culverted or bridged - 9.
+All areas of fall hazard within 1.5m of track (exposure) shall be protected with barriers that meet the building code. - 10.
+No stiles are to be used.
+All fences are to be crossed using cattle stops/bollards - 11.
+Sight lines a minimum of 15m clear sight distance is to be achieved around all corners